-We are a community of innovative, passionate, and committed change-makers.
-We aim to leave the world a better place for future generations and are equipped with the business and leadership skills to make it happen.
+We are a community of innovative and passionate change-makers.
+We aim to leave the world a better place for future generations.
+We are equipped with the business and leadership skills to make it happen.
 We are Presidio Graduate School.

 Presidio Graduate School is the antidote to the traditional graduate school.
 The collective intelligence and energy of our community and our mutually-supportive network enable us to develop insightful, dedicated leaders who drive industry breakthroughs and advance sustainability across the globe.

 We offer several unique degree programs at locations in San Francisco and Seattle — an MBA in Sustainable Solutions, the first of its kind MPA in Sustainable Solutions, and the only combined Dual MBA/MPA program.
 For working professionals looking to expand their skills in specific disciplines, we offer a certificate program.
 All programs are taught with our systems-thinking methodology at the core.
 The premise we adhere to is that private enterprise and the public sector work best when they work together in service to the common good.